stevehalliwell/Hug/README.md

 # Hug
-A Developer Console for Unity.
+A Developer Console for Unity, that's easy to setup, and extend.
+Using it should feel safe and comfortable, like a warm hug.

 ## Why?
 Well there are a number of other options out there.
 None were quite doing all the things that I wanted or as easily as it could be.
-Previously I was using CUDLR with some modifications.It is no longer being supported.
+Previously I was using CUDLR with some modifications.
+It is no longer being supported.
 Thus Hug.

 ## Features
 - Show Unity Debug Logs